Empowering women to participate fully in economic life across all sectors and throughout all levels of economic activity is essential to:

 Enhancing openness and inclusion throughout corporate policies and operations requires techniques, tools and practices that bring results.
 The Women’s Empowerment Principles, forged through an international multi-stakeholder consultative process, provide a “gender lens” through which business can analyze current initiatives, benchmarks and reporting practices.
 Informed by real-life business practices, the Principles help companies tailor existing policies and practices – or establish needed new ones – to realize women’s empowerment.

 The Principles also reflect the interests of Government and civil society, and will support interactions among stakeholders as achieving gender equality requires the participation of all actors.
-As a leader in gender equality, UN Women brings three decades of experience to this partnership effort with the UN Global Compact, the world’s largest voluntary corporate citizenship initiative with more than 8,000 business participants and other stakeholders involved in more than 135 countries.
+As a leader in gender equality, UN Women brings three decades of experience to this partnership effort with the UN Global Compact, the world's largest corporate sustainability initiative with more than 12,000 participants (business and other stakeholders) in more than 160 countries.

 Nearly all countries have affirmed this value through their recognition of the standards contained in international human rights treaties, which articulate for states a broad range of civil, political, economic, social and cultural rights.
 Distinctive documents highlight a spectrum of state responsibilities and human rights protections for women, indigenous peoples, children, workers and people with disabilities.
 Additionally, internationally agreed-on documents such as the Beijing Platform for Action adopted by all 189 countries at the Fourth World Conference on Women in 1995 and the Millennium Declaration adopted by 189 countries in 2000, contribute to the overarching human rights framework.